Caregiving Statistics: What They Reveal About Mobility and Aging in Place

 - A study uncovered four distinct caregiver identities: the prisoner, crumbling caregiver, companionate caregiver, and redeemed caregiver.
 These identities reflect the varied experiences and transformations of caregivers, highlighting the complex nature of the caregiving role (2021).

-- The total value of informal or family caregiver services in the United States was $470 billion in 2017.
+- The total value of informal or family caregiver services in the United States was approximately $600 billion in 2021.

-- A significant number of informal caregivers (21%) reported fair to poor health in 2020, indicating the impact of caregiving on their well-being.
+- A significant number of informal caregivers (20%) reported their health as fair to poor (2025).

 - A study on the economic impact of family caregiving by the National Alliance for Caregiving (NAC), in conjunction with the AARP Public Policy Institute, found that 36% of family caregivers of older adults experienced moderate to high levels of financial strain.